w3c/wcag-act-rules/content/rules/59796f/proposed.md

 ## Background

-Contrarily to `img` elements, an empty `alt` attribute (`alt=""`) does not make an image button decorative; image buttons have a button role and are therefore exposed as interactive elements.
-Consequently, an empty `alt` attribute does not provide a "usable string" for image buttons and the computation defaults to other means of providing a name, as defined in [input type="image" Accessible Name Computation algorithm](https://www.w3.org/TR/html-aam/#input-type-image-accessible-name-computation).
+Unlike for `img` elements, an empty `alt` attribute (`alt=""`) does not make an image button decorative; image buttons have a button role and are therefore exposed as interactive elements.
+An empty `alt` attribute therefore does not provide a "usable string" for image buttons and the computation defaults to other means of providing a name, as defined in [input type="image" Accessible Name Computation algorithm](https://www.w3.org/TR/html-aam/#input-type-image-accessible-name-computation).

 ### Assumptions